nicokei89/Empirical-Project_720098020/README.md

   - graph creation
   - final blog writing

--Then you will get all the 5 graph and two table
+-Then you will get all the 5 graph and 2 table

 - If running the separate Python files, run them in this order:
   1. `clean.py`